Eligibility

 PPLS #1 and PPLS # 2 |

-In order to apply for an exemption, the applicant must first provide the following information to the ALSA Registration Committee:
+To apply for an exemption from all of the regular examination and training requirements, you must first provide the following information to the ALSA Registration Committee:

 - A certificate of completion from the Canadian Board of Examiners for Professional Surveyors (CBEPS).
 For more information, visit the CBEPS website.

-- Proof that the licensing body in the applicant’s home country:
+- Proof that the licensing body where you currently hold your license does the following:

-- A CV to cover the period that they were engaged in land surveying.
+- A CV that demonstrates your career in land surveying.

-- A letter of good standing from their licensing body stating that:
+- A letter of good standing from your licensing body stating that:

-- The applicant has no outstanding complaints or discipline proceedings that relate to their competence or conduct.
+- You have no outstanding complaints or discipline proceedings relating to your competence or conduct.

-- The applicant has no restrictions or conditions of practice imposed on them.
+- You have no restrictions or conditions of practice imposed on you.

-If an applicant has all of the above information except the CBEPS certificate of completion, the applicant may submit all of the information they do have provided they have already made an application to CBEPS.
+If you have all of the above information except the CBEPS certificate of completion, you may submit all of the required information as long as you have already made an application to CBEPS.

 Cost

-There is a fee of $250.00 to submit the material to the Registration Committee.
+There is a fee of $250.00 plus GST and it must be submitted with your application.
 Any documents that are not provided in English will be subject to translation costs.
 Payment can be done through the ALSA website.
-The submitted material will not be provide to the Registration Committee until payment is received.
+Payment must be received before your application is forwarded to the Registration Committee.

-There is an additional fee for all written exams, project reports and oral qualifying exams.
-This fee can be found under the associated sections.
+There will be additional fees for any written exams, project reports, and oral qualifying exams.

 Appeal Process

-A decision on the application can be appealed in writing within 30 days of the applicant receiving the written decision from the Registration Committee.
-The written appeal must include the reasons for the appeal and can be emailed to the administration of the
+If your application for exemptions is denied by the Registration Committee, you can appeal the decision in writing within 30 days of receiving the written decision of the Registration Committee.
+Your written appeal must include the reasons for the appeal and can be emailed to the

 ALSA.

-The appeal is reviewed by a panel of at least three members of the Registration Committee who were not involved in the original decision.
-This panel will review all documentation that was submitted, the applicant’s written reasons for the appeal, and can conduct an interview with the applicant if it is deemed necessary.
+Your appeal will be reviewed by a panel of at least three members of the Registration Committee who were not involved in the original decision.
+This panel will review your documentation and your written reasons for the appeal.
+An interview may also be requested.